-- Academic Scholarships: including National Scholastic Award, Trustee's, Presidential, Provost's and Achievement are awarded on a rolling basis when the student's Admissions file is complete. - Music Scholarships: are awarded on a rolling basis following the student's audition. - Templeton Honors College Grant: awarded on a rolling basis following the student's interview; limited to 24 incoming students per academic year. - Leadership Grant: applications must be received by April 1st; limited to 15 first-time students per academic year. - Goode Scholars Scholarship: awarded on a rolling basis; limited to 20 incoming students per academic year.
+- Scholarships are awarded on a rolling basis when students' Admissions files are complete. - Music Scholarships: are awarded on a rolling basis following the student's audition. - Templeton Honors College Grant: awarded on a rolling basis following the student's interview; limited to 24 incoming students per academic year. - Leadership Grant: applications must be received by April 1st; limited to 15 first-time students per academic year. - Goode Scholars Scholarship: awarded on a rolling basis; limited to 20 incoming students per academic year.